Alkhattabaziz/Azure_Sentinel_SIEM_HomeLab/README.md

 <br />
 <img src="https://i.imgur.com/h1okYGc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/><br />
 <br><br/>
-All the logs from the run script will be sent to https://ipgeolocation.io/ with the use of the generated API then saved automatically to a file called “failed_rdp”, and to access it I had to type “Run” in Windows search bar and type in this path (Because it’s a hidden file): C:\ProgramData\ <br /><br />
+All the logs from the run script will be sent to https://ipgeolocation.io/ with the use of the generated API then saved automatically to a file called <i>“failed_rdp”</i>, and to access it I had to type “Run” in Windows search bar and type in this path (Because it’s a hidden file): C:\ProgramData\ <br /><br />
 <img src="https://i.imgur.com/2NmINYX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /><br />